PROLOGUESunday 28th July 2019

 Stage cut off time: 6 hours

 La Leyenda del Dorado 2019 will once again kick off in the Plaza de Bolívar, right in the heart of Manizales, on Sunday 28th July.
 At 51km, this is our longest prologue to date, and will give all 300 mountain bikers a true taste of what to expect in the next seven stages!
 Teams will roll down the ramp and pass around the crowd filled square before heading up to Chipre, the highest part of Manizales.
 Returning to the Leyenda route is the Colibrí Singletrack, steep, with banked curves, that passes through small coffee farms, with breathtaking views of the surrounding mountains.
 A 5km climb follows up to Bisoño, which also featured on the 2018 route.
-We then welcome a completely new climb to La Leyenda, the Wall III, just 3km long, but at an average gradient of 12%, and with some sections up to a brutal 35%.
 The descent to Llano Grande passes more new tracks and immaculately kept countryside fincas and a final undulating 10km section brings you to the tropical heat of Confa La Rochela, your home for the next two nights of La Leyenda 2019.

 Stage 1: COFFEEMonday 29th July 2019